andreas-antoniou-cko/ShoppingBasketTest/README.md

 ## Requirements ##

 The development team has just completed a prototype of a set of services that implement a shopping basket solution, along with a client library that allows you to connect to these services.
-The deliverable is checked in this repository but does not contain any unit or integration tests.
+The deliverable is checked in this repository but does not contain any integration tests.
 Your task is to create these tests using any framework of your choice.
-If you feel at any point that the implementation could be modified to improve testability but without affecting functionality then feel free to do so but make sure you document this.
+A powershell script has been provided which starts all 3 services so feel free to focus writing your tests against these running instances - no need to bootstrap or start them within your tests.

 ## Acceptance criteria ##